neepapandya23/pikachu_form/README.md

 T20: https://nipa23pandya.testrail.io/index.php?/tests/view/20

 Driver code: "registration_main.py" is driver file where all library functions are mentioned and performed.
+Task.docx file : Where all answers of given task steps are mentioned.

 Driver function: perform_testcases() is the driver function where all testcases are performed.